tjguk/networkzero/README.rst

   with marshal and to fall back to raw bytes if that fails, letting the user decide how to cope with the data.

-  NB The pubsub stuff has to use text because that's how the prefix-matching works.
+  NB The pubsub stuff has to use bytes because that's how the prefix-matching works.